gveltri/c_examples/README.md

 * hhReflectionsQR: A = QR

 Decomposes an NxM matrix into an orthogonal Matrix, Q, and upper triangular matrix, R, using Householder reflections.

+* luDecomposition: A = LU

+Decomposes an NxM matrix into a lower matrix, L, and upper triangular matrix, U.

 * gaussianElimination: Ax = (B|b)